doppllib/doppllib.github.io/docs/ThirdParty.md

 After these changes, your tests should run once again, but this time without the extra test dependencies.

-At this point, you can run the `dopplBuild` Gradle task, which should also run cleanly and create your pods.

 ## Step #6: Test on iOS

 At this point, you can get the tests running on iOS following the same recipe